International

 - Our Party (NS): social-liberalism

-- People's European Union of Bosnia and Herzegovina (NES): centre, pro-European
+- People's European Union of Bosnia and Herzegovina (NES): centre to centre-right, pro-European

 - For New Generations (ZNG): social liberalism, pro-European.